-In this guide, we would like to provide answers to many questions that were directed to our staff by truck drivers.
+Further, we would like to provide answers to many questions posed by drivers regarding the Garmin electronic logbook.
+The questions were directed to our staff by truck drivers from across the country.

-Without any further delay, lets dig into the most frequently asked questions about the Garmin Electronic Logbook.
+Without any further delay, let’s dig into the most frequently asked questions about the Garmin Electronic Logbook and its ELD Review.

 Is the Garmin Electronic Logbook compatible with the ELD mandate?

-Garmin Electronic Logbook also called Elog is fully compliant ELD device with the FMCSA authority.
-Installing this device will solve one headache for the truck driver.
+Garmin Electronic Logbook also called (e-log) is an ELD device that is fully compliant with the FMCSA rules.

 Is the Garmin Electronic Logbook accurate?

-Yes.
-Garmin GPS devices are known for their accuracy.
-Further,the Garmin Electronic Logbook share the same level of quality.
-This device accurately records a driver’s hours of service.
+And, therefore, this goes without saying that the Garmin Electronic Logbook share the same level of quality.
+And thus, accurately records a driver’s hours of service.

-In addition, it makes it easy to retrieve information as everything is sent right to the driver’s smart phone or a designated tablet via Bluetooth technology.
-Using the Garmin elog, this information can also be quickly and easily shared for inspections and keeping company records.
+And, also, it makes it easy to retrieve information as everything is sent right to the driver’s phone device via Bluetooth technology.

 What other features does the Garmin Electronic Logbook have?

-Currently, there features list is very limited.
-The main features are recording HOS and RODS (records of Duty Status).
-However, there are more features coming soon for this device.
+Currently, the features list is not very long.
+The main features include recording HOS and RODS (Records of Duty Status).
+However, other features are:

-One feature that the Garmin Electronic Logbook currently has that many fleets will find useful is a USB port that allows users to download information directly from the ELD device.
+And One feature that the Garmin ELD currently offers, and that many fleets will find useful, is a USB port that allows users to download information directly from the ELD device.

 Which diagnostic ports are the Garmin Electronic Logbook compatible with?